 Improving performance in the classroom relies on collecting and honing knowledge of events specific to the classroom.
 Through experience in classrooms, teachers blend formal, professional knowledge with personal and practical knowledge, reinforcing the skills and practices necessary for effective performance.
-Elements of teacher’s practice-based performance include: assessing events, deciding whether or not action needs to be taken in response to these events, pursuing particular actions, and continual metacognitive monitoring (Eraut 2007).
+Elements of teacher’s practice-based performance include the following: assessing events, deciding whether or not action needs to be taken in response to these events, pursuing particular actions, and continual metacognitive monitoring (Eraut 2007).
 In essence, effectively managing classrooms relies on constant event awareness: repeated event monitoring, recognition of who and what needs attention, and knowledge about how to act and react (Doyle 2006; Authors, 2016).
-Teachers new to the profession – novices – and those with highly attuned professional proficiency – experts – differ greatly in their knowledge of classroom events in relation to classroom management.
-Novices are rather easy to identify due to their limited hours of teaching experience – these are pre-service or first-year teachers.
-Identifying the knowledge and skills of expert teachers is less straightforward – expert teachers are defined as having a minimum of 10 years of teaching experience, possess degrees/qualifications in their subject area, are recognized as exemplary by multiple constituents (other teachers, administrators, teacher educators …), and have a documented positive impact on student learning outcomes (Palmer et al. 2005).
+Teachers new to the profession—novices—and those with highly attuned professional proficiency—experts—differ greatly in their knowledge of classroom events in relation to classroom management.
+Novices are rather easy to identify due to their limited hours of teaching experience—these are pre-service or first-year teachers.
+Identifying the knowledge and skills of expert teachers is less straightforward—expert teachers are defined as having a minimum of 10 years of teaching experience, possess degrees/qualifications in their subject area, are recognized as exemplary by multiple constituents (other teachers, administrators, teacher educators …), and have a documented positive impact on student learning outcomes (Palmer et al. 2005).
 In this article, we explore these differences by constructing a theoretical model that contrasts underlying features of expert and novice teachers’ knowledge and event awareness and describing how this influences their decisions to act in classroom situations.